+Mice were initially trained in a simple version of the GO/NO-GO task, where they were required to lick in response a high SNR target presented on go trials, and withhold licking on trials in which only background noise was presented.
 Mice learned this task reliably, typically reaching criterion performance of 80% correct within 2-3 weeks in either contrast and performed this task for many weeks (Figure 2a).
+After mice performed above criterion for at least three sessions, they moved on to psychometric testing.
-In all of the mice we tested, we found that targets were easier to detect in low contrast, observing significantly lower detection thresholds in low contrast (M = 7.29, SD = 1.44) compared to high contrast (M = 12.89, SD = 1.80; paired t-test: t(40) = -11.13, p = 8.14e-14, Figure 2b,c).

-Using psychometric testing, we found significantly lower target thresholds in low contrast (M = 5.33, SD = 2.46) compared to high contrast (M = 12.28, SD = 1.31; paired t-test: t(5) = -4.38, p = 0.007; Figure 2e) and significantly higher psychometric slopes in low contrast (M = 0.054 SD = 0.007) compared to high contrast (M = 0.038, SD = 0.002; paired t-test: t(5) = 3.86, p = 0.012; Figure 2f).
+By varying the volume of presented targets, we collected psychometric curves of 21 mice in low and high contrast (Figure 2b).
+Across all mice (n = 21), we found that targets were easier to detect in low contrast, observing significantly lower detection thresholds in low contrast (M = 7.29, SD = 1.44) compared to high contrast (M = 12.89, SD = 1.80; paired t-test: t(40) = -11.13, p = 8.14e-14, Figure 2c).
+In a group of mice (n = 4), we presented targets of the same volume in low and high contrast, to ensure that the dynamic range of target volumes was matched across contrasts (Figure 2d).
+We found significantly lower target thresholds in low contrast (M = 5.33, SD = 2.46) compared to high contrast (M = 12.28, SD = 1.31; paired t-test: t(5) = -4.38, p = 0.007; Figure 2e) and significantly higher psychometric slopes in low contrast (M = 0.054, SD = 0.007) compared to high contrast (M = 0.038, SD = 0.002; paired t-test: t(5) = 3.86, p = 0.012; Figure 2f).
+These results demonstrate that background contrast has a substantial impact on task performance, and that mice are more sensitive to targets presented in low contrast.

 To assess behavioral adaptation to the background contrast, we presented targets at threshold volume at variable delays following the contrast transition.
 We observed behavioral time-courses consistent with our model: in high contrast, mice initially were able to detect targets with high accuracy which fell off over time, while in low contrast we observed increasing detection rates over time (Figure 2g).
-By fitting each mouse’s adaptation time-course with an exponential function and comparing time constants for each contrast, we also found that behavioral adaptation is significantly faster in high contrast (Mdn = 0.013) compared to low contrast (Mdn = 0.128; Wilcoxon rank-sum test: T = 475, z = 2.76, p = 0.006; Figure 2h).
+We next quantified the speed of behavioral adaptation in each contrast.
+First, we found that in high contrast, the first significant drop in performance occurred between the first two time points, while in low contrast the first significant increase in performance occurred between the first and third time points (Figure 2g, Table 1).
+Then, by fitting each mouse’s adaptation time-course with an exponential function and comparing time constants for each contrast, we also found that behavioral adaptation is significantly faster in high contrast (Mdn = 0.023) compared to low contrast (Mdn = 0.128; Wilcoxon rank-sum test: rank = 547, Z = 2.75, p = 0.006; Figure 2h).